Saving Lost Kids Celebrates Winning Board Approval to Develop the Largest Care Facility in the U.S. for Children Rescued from Trafficking | Send2Press Newswire

 According to “Saving Lost Kids,” its team is working hard bringing together individual, corporate, government, and non-profit efforts and support for the project to bring the facility to life.
 So far, there are already over 25 companies agreeing to support the project, plus two government agencies, and plans to meet with TN Governor Lee’s Office for endorsement.

 The location is still being considered with a number of choices in West Tennessee being looked at.
 Plans are for a 75-100 acre, 18 building, facility, with all services on-site.
 Ten homes will be open in the first phase and another 10 homes in the second phase.
 Each home supports five girls, who have their own bedroom and bath, and a full-time house mother.
-“Saving Lost Kids” and its partners will provide a wrap-around circle of care for the spiritual, physical, physiological, medical, educational and social health of the children.
+“Saving Lost Kids” and its partners will provide a wrap-around circle of healing for the spiritual, physical, physiological, medical, educational and social health of the children.

 An onsite church, school, medical facility, recreation building, equine therapy, and art therapy facility are all planned for its early stages, covering the essential needs of all the kids who will be getting help from the program.

-Callies points out this an opportunity for all aspects of the community to show support for a project that will radically change their lives for the better, “We are inviting every person, company, and organization to become a part of this enormous important effort by pledging to do just ‘one thing’.
+Callies points out this an opportunity for all aspects of the community to show support for a project that will radically change their lives for the better, “We are inviting every person, company, and organization to become a part of this enormous important effort by pledging to do just ‘one thing.’
 For example, you can sign up for a monthly donation, provide for one construction item, or become a connector to build the support network, etc. By combining all of our ‘one things’ together, we can create something truly beautiful.”

 The community continues to be very supportive of “Saving Lost Kids.”